 - Take a snapshot of the multi-camera playback by selecting the Camera Icon, or archive all of the cameras' feeds with the Archive button to the left of the + Camera button.

 Adding cameras or increasing playback speed will linearly increase the bandwidth consumption on the camera's network.
 This article lists the bitrates the different camera models use.
 The following parameters can be used to determine the amount of bandwidth which will be used for multi-camera playback:

-HD or SD bandwidth requirement for the camera model (depends if clip covers motion or not)
+- HD bandwidth requirement for the camera model

-HD or SD bitrate * speed * number of cameras = Total bandwidth requirement
+HD bitrate * playback speed * number of cameras = Total bandwidth requirement

 For example, three D30s at 3x playback speed for an HD clip would be:

 1 Mbps * 3 * 3 = 9 Mbps